 Quadernity’s interpretation of the Creation Days of Genesis seamlessly traces physical involution and metaphysical evolution — from the differentiation of cells to the enlightenment of mankind.

-We are told that ‘faith’ means believing in something we cannot see or reason for ourselves; we must have faith because we are convinced by an authority that it is for our own good, or owed by us to an anthropomorphized God.
+We are taught that ‘faith’ means believing in something we cannot see or reason for ourselves; we are directed to have faith because we are convinced by an authority that it is owed by us to an anthropomorphized God.

-When we, by our own reason and logic, discern the truth at the root of these few cryptically communicated creation stories, we may naturally (without threats or promises) develop a budding faith that some ancients were sophisticated and wise, and not all were so primitive as we have been taught.
+When we, by our own reason and logic instead, discern the truth at the root of these few cryptically communicated creation stories, we may naturally (without threats or promises) develop a budding faith that some of the ancients were both sophisticated and wise and intentionally leaving us important knowledge to unlock when we are ready.
+Not all the ancients were as primitive as we have been taught.

 The Upcoming Chapters